The Definitive Guide to Software Asset Management

 6. Create a baseline

-InvGate Insight's multiple methods to populate an IT asset inventory.
+InvGate Asset Management's multiple methods to populate an IT asset inventory.

 Get a handle on your software state by conducting a SAM inventory.
 In general terms, it should include your business's software assets, licenses, subscriptions, and installations across your environment.

-To avoid the time, effort, and possible mistakes of building your inventory manually, you can use InvGate Insight’s combination of agent and agentless methods to scan your whole environment and automatically incorporate the found assets and their relevant information.
-The Network Discovery is brilliant for hardware assets, while in this particular scenario, the Agent will be your best friend to map, monitor, and detect software licenses.
+To avoid the time, effort, and possible mistakes of building your inventory manually, you can use InvGate Asset Management's combination of agent and agentless methods to scan your whole environment and automatically incorporate the found assets and their relevant information.
+The Network Discovery is brilliant for hardware assets, while in this particular scenario, the agent will be your best friend to map, monitor, and detect software licenses.

 But it doesn't end there, once you have your inventory up and running, incorporate your contracts and software into the CMDB (Configuration Management Database) to lay out the relationships between them.
 This is particularly important for software linked to many assets.